1. Introduction

 Applications to MRC

-Each project lead may submit a maximum of two applications to each funding opportunity deadline.
+Each project lead may submit a maximum of two applications to each funding opportunity.
 However, we strongly advise applicants to seek funding based on quality rather than the number that they can submit.

 Resubmissions and renewals

-We will not consider applications previously declined by us, another research council or other funding body within 12 months of the original submission date, unless invited by us in writing to resubmit.
+We will not consider a previously unsuccessful application submitted to us, another research council or other funding body within 12 months of the original submission date, unless we have invited the applicant in writing to resubmit.

 Applying to MRC and other funders for fellowships